ibm-cloud-docs/resiliency/services/postgresql.md

 - Create a new instance from a point-in-time of a working database.
 - Promote a read-only replica to a read/write database.

-Planning for regional or database resource failure.
-Consider the framework defined in [Understanding disaster recovery - DR strategy options](/docs/resiliency?topic=resiliency-understanding-dr#dr-categories)

-**Active/Nothing** -
+The recovery instance should align with the workload [disaster recovery approaches within IBM Cloud](https://test.cloud.ibm.com/docs/resiliency?topic=resiliency-dr-approaches)

-Restore from backups is available as described in [Managing Cloud Databases backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).
+**Zero Footprint** - Restore from backups is available as described in [Managing Cloud Databases backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).
 The restore is to a new database instance with a new connection strings used by clients.
-- RTO for this approach will be partially dependent on the size of the database.
+- RTO will be partially dependent on the size of the database.
 Large databases may take hours or days to restore.
 - RPO will be dependent on the frequency of backups - 24 hours is the default.
 Consider a script using [IBM Cloud® Code Engine - Working with the Periodic timer (cron) event producer](/docs/codeengine?topic=codeengine-subscribe-cron) to produce on demand backups to improve RPO.

-**Active/Passive** - It is not possible to restore to an existing instance.
+**Basic Standby** - It is not possible to restore to an existing instance.

-**Active/Standby, Active/Active** - Create a [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover.
+**Minimal Operation** or **Active/Active** - Create a [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover.
 [Promote the read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas&interface=ui#promoting-read-only-replica) to recover from a disaster.
 - RTO - few minutes
 - RPO - few minutes

-**Data Disaster**
+### Customer disaster recovery
+{: #postgresql-customer-disaster-recovery}

 Data in postgreSQL can be lost due to bugs in software, accidental or malicious operations.
 See **Active/Nothing** above for recovery.
-If only a portion of the database has been corrupted consider using the newly created database instance to harvest the corrupted data.
+If only a portion of the database has been corrupted consider using the newly created database instance to harvest the corrupted data to apply to the production database.

-### Customer disaster recovery
-{: #postgresql-customer-disaster-recovery}
+Creating a new database from the live production using [point-in-time recovery](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr) is possible when the disaster database is available and the RPO (disaster) falls within the supported window.

-Secret Manager service instance may have customer created dependencies on these optional services, make sure these exist in the recovered region:
+A new recovered database may also need the same customer created dependencies of the disaster database - make sure these exist in the recovered region:
 - {{site.data.keyword.keymanagementservicefull}}
 - {{site.data.keyword.hscrypto}}

-Creating a new database from the live production using [point-in-time recovery](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr) is possible when the disaster database is available and the RPO (disaster) falls within the supported window.

 Follow the recovery plan created in the previous section to create a new service.
-The new recovered instance will have a different connection strings.
+The new, recovered instance, will have a different connection strings.
 Redirect your workload components to the recovered instance.

 ## IBM disaster recovery
 {: #postgresql-ibm-disaster-recovery}